michaelmosmann/embedmongo.flapdoodle.de/README.md

-# Moving to Flapdoodle OSS
+# Moved to Flapdoodle OSS

 We are using a gitgub organisation NOW.
 Thats the way you can participate in development.
 Please use from NOW